Investigating Trump a big early move for Atlanta’s new DA

 Raffensperger, a fellow Republican, can be heard on the call rejecting Trump’s repeated calls for him to change the state’s certified results of the presidential election, which President Joe Biden won by about 12,000 votes.

 “In most cases, you would have sort of a he-said, she-said case where one person is contending another party said something,” said Cathy Cox, dean of the law school at Mercer University and a former Georgia secretary of state.
-“But you have a tape of Trump’s actual words There is no dispute of what he said.”
+“But you have a tape of Trump’s actual words.
+There is no dispute of what he said.”

 Regardless, in cases against celebrities and public officials like Trump, even obtaining a grand jury’s indictment that allows a case to proceed to a trial court can be difficult, said James, the former DeKalb County prosecutor.
 That’s because citizens empaneled to hear such cases often find it difficult to be impartial about famous defendants, he said.